ebUSD Stablecoin (EBUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ebUSD Stablecoin Historical Price

-According to the latest data gathered on ebUSD Stablecoin live price page, the current price of ebUSD Stablecoin is 0.996375USD.
-The circulating supply of ebUSD Stablecoin(EBUSD) is 138.12K EBUSD , giving it a market capitalization of $137.62K.
+According to the latest data gathered on ebUSD Stablecoin live price page, the current price of ebUSD Stablecoin is 0.996172USD.
+The circulating supply of ebUSD Stablecoin(EBUSD) is 138.12K EBUSD , giving it a market capitalization of $137.59K.

 - 30 Days0.00%$ --$ 1.0035$ 0.994667